amitxv/PC-Tuning/docs/configure-amd.md

 # Configure the AMD Driver

+Disclaimer: I do not own an AMD GPU so this section may be incomplete/unmaintained.

 ## Strip and Install the Driver

 - Download and extract the latest recommended driver from the [AMD drivers and support page](https://www.amd.com/en/support)